Upon arrival in Quito, you meet your Tour Manger and head to the center of the city.

 At night you can go for a walk and if open you can visit the local church.

-Already in Otavalo, you will have lunch and then the afternoon and evening to explore the market and surroundings.
+In Otavalo, during the afternoon and evening you'll get the chance to explore the market and surroundings.
 You will find typical indigenous handcrafts such as hammocks, bags, ponchos and necklaces amongst other more modern souvenirs such as t-shirts and paintings.

 After breakfast, you will head in direction to Quito.
-On the way you will stop by the Quitsato proyect, located on the equatorial line.
+On the way you will stop by the Quitsato Project, located on the equatorial line.
 Here you will have the opportunity to stand in two hemispheres at one time, learn about how early indigenous communities took advantage of astronomy to organize their culture.
-You will also stop in Cayambe, a town well known by its traditional bizcocho factories.
-You will get to sample these salty pastries that taste great with a local dulce de leche (caramel) or with a special kind of cheese, both made locally.
+Next, you'll stop in Cayambe, a town well known by its traditional bizcocho factories.
+You'll get to sample these salty pastries that taste great with a local dulce de leche (caramel) or with a special kind of cheese, both made locally.

 Upon arrival to Quito, you will have lunch and time to organize your bags at your hotel before your trip back home.
 At night you will have your farewell dinner at a restaurant located at a nice viewpoint.

-Today your Ecuador adventure comes to a close as you depart early for your flight out of Quito.
+Today your Ecuador adventure comes to a close as start your journey back home.